DELAWARE MANUFACTURED HOME RELoCATION AUTHORITY

 Each year, the Authority provides community owners with notice of the right of first offer provisions set forth in 25 Del.C. §7026.
 Simultaneously with the sending of that notice, the Authority shall also provide each manufactured home community owner with a copy of the Rent Increase Dispute Resolution provisions set forth in 25 Del.C. §7040 through 7055 and a copy of any applicable regulations adopted by the Authority.

 4.1 A community owner is required to give written notice to each affected home owner, to the Home Owners Association, if one exists, and to the Authority, at least 90 days prior to any increase in lot rent.
-When more than one tenant is affected by the rent increase, in lieu of providing the HOA or the Authority with copies of each letter sent to each affected tenant, the community owner shall provide the HOA and the Authority with a summary letter (“Summary Letter”) certifying that written notice has been sent to each affected home owner together with a copy of the form of notice provided, which form must contain the information required hereunder.
-The Summary Letter shall identify all affected home owners by lot number, name, group or phase.
-If the affected home owners are not identified by name, the community owner shall make the names and addresses available to any affected home owner, or HOA, and the Authority upon request.
+When more than one tenant is affected by the rent increase, in lieu of providing the HOA or the Authority with copies of each letter sent to each affected tenant, the community owner may provide the HOA and/or the Authority with a letter certifying that written notice has been sent to each affected home owner together with a copy of the form of notice provided, which form must contain the information required hereunder.
+The notice must identify all affected home owners by lot number, name, group, or phase.
 In any such notice, in addition to the information required to be provided under 25 Del.C. §7043(a), the community owner shall (with respect to each affected home owner) state whether or not the proposed rent increase exceeds the CPI-U and provide the following information:

 4.1.1 The current monthly lot rent;